Martin Luther, the Reformation, and the Jews

 Seventh, I recommend putting a flail, an ax, a hoe, a spade, a distaff, or a spindle into the hands of young, strong Jews and Jewesses and letting them earn their bread in the sweat of their brow, as was imposed on the children of Adam…”

 The Protestant Reformation was not a Christian Godly change but simply a rebellion against the abuses of the great false Catholic Church.
 After the Reformation, the Protestants continued in the same heretical doctrines as the Catholics only without the Pope as a leader.
-It should be understood the Sabbath Keeping, Law abiding Church of God would have fallen under these seven “advisements” of Martin Luther.
+It should be understood the Sabbath Keeping, Law abiding Church of God would have fallen under these seven “advisements” of Martin Luther and been persecuted by him.

 Gal.
 1:6.
 False gospels and false Christians were around even in Paul’s day.
-Beware.
+Beware wo we follow.

 Read more from the archives: